Skip to navigation Skip to content

 Children of separating or divorcing parents often feel alone and alienated, as though no one understands what they’re going through.
 They need reassurance that their feelings are normal, and age-appropriate answers to their many questions.
 But divorce is confusing and overwhelming – thinking and talking about it are hard, for kids and grown-ups alike.

-Kate Scharff (a child of divorce herself) addresses many of kids’ common concerns, such as navigating life in two homes, feeling pressured to choose sides, and adjusting when parents date or remarry.
+Kate Scharff, internationally renowned divorce therapist (and a child of divorce herself), addresses many of kids’ common concerns, such as navigating life in two homes, feeling pressured to choose sides, and adjusting when parents date or remarry.
 Her central theme is the importance of parent-child communication, and she offers lots of tips for how kids can speak up constructively – even in the trickiest situations.

 Additional information